 *As an Amazon Associate we may earn from qualifying purchases when you buy through links on our site.

-- Benefits of Using Ethernet Cable
+- Advantages of Using an Ethernet Cable

-- Cat5 Ethernet Cables
+- Types of Ethernet Cables

-- Cat8 Ethernet Cable
+- Is Cat8 the Best Ethernet Cable?

 - Final Thoughts

 Ethernet cables are the preeminent network cable in use for physical cable (i.e., wired) connections between devices in your home and office.
 Ethernet provides fast and consistent data transfer speeds, which means if you surf the Internet with an Ethernet cable connected to your cable modem and laptop, you’ll likely experience less drops and faster downloads.

 This especially goes for multiplayer gaming over the Internet.